OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

 - ``std::unique_ptr<GDALDataset> Clone(int nScopeFlags, bool bCanShareState) const``.
-  This method returns a "clone" of the dataset on which it is called, and is used by GDALThreadSafeDataset::ReferenceUnderlyingDataset() when a thread-locale dataset is needed.
+  This method returns a "clone" of the dataset on which it is called, and is used by GDALThreadSafeDataset::ReferenceUnderlyingDataset() when a thread-local dataset is needed.
   Implementation of that method must be thread-safe.
   The base implementation calls GDALOpenEx() reusing the dataset name, open flags